YuxinShang-thu/YuxinShang-thu.github.io/_pages/cv.md

 Skills
 ======
-* Skill 1 HPC: With experience in microlensing data modeling and in cosmology MCF computation, I am experienced in using HPC to conduct computation-intensive project.
+* Skill 1 HPC: with experience in microlensing data modeling and in cosmology MCF computation, I am experienced in using HPC to conduct computation-intensive project.
-* Skill 2 Data Modeling/Analysis:
-  * Sub-skill 2.1 MCMC/downhill algorithm
-  * Sub-skill 2.2
-  * Sub-skill 2.3
-* Skill 3 Deep learning:
+* Skill 2 Data Modeling/Analysis: my research experience in microlensing especially trained me good at data modeling/analysis.
+I can skillfuly use MCMC/downhill algorithm and grid search method to finish high-dimensional data fitting.
+* Skill 3 Deep learning: in ongoing project, I want to use deep learning to analyze the relationship between two physical properties in cosmological numerical simulation.
+Now I am learn to train and utilze deep learning model for astronomy.

 Publications
 ======